-Medical Assistants are highly valued members of the healthcare team who have the opportunity to make a real difference in the quality of care that patients provide and how smoothly the healthcare setting operates.
+Medical assistants are highly valued members of the healthcare team who can make a real difference to patients.

 You'll Have a Steady Job With a Good Income

-They work predictable, stable hours, earn a good salary that often includes benefits, and can feel secure that the profession is very much in demand.
+Medical assistants work predictable, stable hours, earn a good salary that often includes benefits, and can feel secure that their skills are very much in demand.